syncfusion-content/winui-docs/winui/Chart/DataMarkers/DataMarkers.md

 Each data marker can be represented by the following:

 * Label - Displays the segment label content at the (X, Y) point.
-* Marker- Displays the desired marker at the (X, Y) point.
+* Marker - Displays the desired marker at the (X, Y) point.
 * ConnectorLine - Line used to connect the (X, Y) point and the label element.

 The following code example illustrates how to initialize the data marker.